Kennyc1012/SnackBar/README.md

 #Migrating from 1.X
 Version 2.X has brought many changes.

+First, support for pre HoneyComb has been dropped.
+Version 1.1 is still available, but no more work will be devoted to anything pre SDK 11.

+Second, the snack_bar_text_action_color_pressed attribute has been removed.
+The action on the SnackBar is now a native button, so it will used the built in selector for the pressed states.

+Lastly, the SnackBarItem.Builder class now takes an activity in the constructor to allow the passing of resource ids into the builder methods.

 #Including in your project
 To include SnackBar in your project, add the following to your build.gradle file.
 ```groovy